Quantum transport theory with vector interaction: Transport equation

 \subsection{The zeroth order}

 To the zeroth order, eq.(\ref{eq6}) can be written as

 Form eq.(\ref{eq11}), we can get the on-shell conditions

-Form eq.(\ref{eq15}), we find that even at 0th order, the on-shell conditions are modified, and they are different for left-hand, right-hand, and other components.
+Form eq.(\ref{eq15}), we find that even at the 0th order, the on-shell conditions are modified, and they are different for left-hand, right-hand, and other components.
+This can be viewed as a shift of masses and/or as the modification of mechanical momenta.
 The tensor components can be expressed by the scalar and pseudoscalar components

 So among them, the degree of freedom is 2.

 We will then focus on the chiral components, the kinetic equation for chiral components are